abhinavmehta14/proxy-redis/README.md

 - http code=404 if key is not found in Redis DB or Cache

 #### POST Endpoint
-This is a backdoor to add key value pairs to Redis.
+This is a backdoor (not part of requirements) to add key value pairs to Redis.
 Sample request
 ```shell
 curl -i -XPOST 'http://localhost:8080/v1.0/proxy?key=a5&value=b5'; echo
 ```